raphamorim/raphamorim.github.com/_posts/2026-04-18-introducing-glyph-protocol-for-terminals.md

 ### The shape of the protocol

 **Transport.** The protocol uses [APC](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#C1_controls) (Application Program Command) rather than OSC.
-APC is designed for exactly this case: application-defined commands that terminals which don't implement the protocol can safely ignore, without fighting over OSC's shared numeric namespace.
+APC is designed for exactly this case: application-defined commands that terminals which don't implement the protocol can safely ignore, without fighting over OSC's shared numeric namespace[^apc-vs-osc].

 **Identifier.** Every Glyph Protocol message is prefixed with the codepoint `1cc6D` (U+1CC6D, [BLACK LARGE CIRCLE MINUS RIGHT QUARTER SECTION](https://www.unicode.org/charts/PDF/U1CC00.pdf)).
 Terminals that don't recognize this prefix drop the message.